 Francesco Mutti is the group leader of HIMS-Biocat.
-He is native of Bergamo (Italy) and obtained a Master’s degree with summa cum laude in Industrial Chemistry (2004) at the University of Milan (Italy).
-After a one year experience in the R&D laboratories of two chemical industries, he was granted a Doctoral Fellowship by the Italian Minister of Research and University (MIUR) to carry out research in the field of bio-inorganic chemistry and study the catalytic activity and the reaction mechanism of the copper dependent enzymes laccases and tyrosinases (2005-2008, group of Prof. M. Gullotti).
-At the end of the PhD (2008), Francesco’s research was funded with a Marie Curie post-doctoral Fellowship (2009) wherein he continued his studies on multi-step chemo-enzymatic oxidative processes at the Department of Bioorganic Chemistry at the KF University of Graz, Austria (group of Prof. W. Kroutil and K. Faber).
-He then extended his research interests to encompass the biocatalytic synthesis of amines using ω-transaminases as well as the redox self-sufficient amination of alcohols as a member of the AmBioCas project (EU FP7) at the KF University of Graz.
-In 2013, Francesco moved to the Manchester Institute of Biotechnology (MIB), The University of Manchester (group of Prof. Nick Turner), where he started his studies on the engineering and application of amine dehydrogenases as a member of the European consortium BioNexGen (EU FP7).
+He was born in Bergamo and obtained a Master’s degree with summa cum laude in industrial chemistry in 2004 at the University of Milan (Italy).
+After a one year experience in the R&D laboratories of two chemical industries, he was granted a doctoral fellowship by the Italian Minister of Research and University (MIUR) to study the catalytic activities and the reaction mechanisms of metal-dependent oxidoreductases such as laccases, tyrosinases and a novel oxygenase by using biomimetic models and fungal enzymes (2005-2008, Department of Chemistry; PhD promotors Prof. M. Gullotti and Prof. W. Kroutil).
+After completion of the PhD in December 2008, Francesco’s research was funded with a Marie Skłodowska-Curie post-doctoral fellowship (2009) during which he performed studies on multi-step chemo-enzymatic redox processes at the Department of Organic & Bioorganic Chemistry at the KF University of Graz, Austria (group of Prof. W. Kroutil and Prof. K. Faber).
+Later, again at the KF University of Graz as a post-doctoral member of the AmBioCas project (EU FP7), he extended his research studies to include biocatalytic synthesis of amines using ω-transaminases and the redox self-sufficient amination of alcohols.
+In 2013, Francesco moved to the Manchester Institute of Biotechnology (MIB) at the School of Chemistry of The University of Manchester (group of Prof. Nicholas J. Turner), where he started his studies on the engineering and application of amine dehydrogenases as a member of the European consortium BioNexGen (EU FP7).
 In 2014, Francesco was granted a prestigious European Research Council (ERC) Starting Grant that allowed him to start an independent research programme as Research Fellow at the MIB.
-During this time, he continued his research on asymmetric enzymatic hydrogen-borrowing amination of alcohols that resulted in a world patent in collaboration with the industrial partner BASF (PCT/EP2015/65101) and in a publication in Science magazine (DOI 10.1126/science.aac9283).
-Since July 2015, Francesco has moved at the Van ’t Hoff Institute for Molecular Sciences (HIMS), University of Amsterdam (UvA) to take a position as the Head of the Biocatalysis group.
-He is also lecturer of the course in Bio-Organic Chemistry at the UvA and VU Amsterdam.
+During this time, he continued his research on the asymmetric enzymatic hydrogen-borrowing amination of alcohols.
+In July 2015, he moved to the Van ’t Hoff Institute for Molecular Sciences (HIMS) at the University of Amsterdam (UvA) to take a position as the Head of the Biocatalysis group.
+He is currently associate professor of biocatalysis at the University of Amsterdam.